Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Users praise Locus for quick diagnostics, fast reporting, and actionable operational insights.

+Some teams report delays in route updates or dashboard refreshes in execution-focused tools during busy periods.
 Locus emphasizes near-real-time optimization and responsive planning views, supporting faster dispatch decisions in dense delivery environments.

 Responsive dashboard view with fast task assignment and live fleet indicators.